miyamok/epsilonproofchecker/README.md

 ```
 and one inference rule.
 ```
-If ⊢A -> B and ⊢A then ⊢B
+If Γ⊢A -> B and Γ⊢A then Γ⊢B
 ```
 Each of the above has the names <code>K</code>, <code>S</code>, <code>EFQ</code>, <code>DNE</code>, and <code>MP</code>, respectively.
 <code>K</code> and <code>S</code> are traditional names, and the rest stands for ex falso quodlibet, double negation elimitaion, and modus ponens.